Next Page Previous Page Home Tools & Aids Search Handbook

 Interpretation of Numerical Output - Initial Model

-Function Incorrect The lack-of-fit test statistic is 214.7534, which also clearly indicates that the functional part of the model is not right.
-The 95% cut-off point for the test is 2.15.
-Any value greater than that indicates that the hypothesis of a straight-line model for this data should be rejected.
+Function Incorrect The lack-of-fit test statistic, 214.7464, clearly indicates that the functional part of the model is not right.
+The critical value for a test having a significance level of 0.05 is 2.15.
+Any value greater than the critical value indicates that the hypothesis of a straight-line model for this data should be rejected.

 Home Tools & Aids Search Handbook Previous Page Next Page